 Ashley hustled up two more flights of stairs and dove straight into a hot shower.
 She was toweling off when she heard the front door.
 A minute later, Steven breezed into the bathroom, ice cubes clinking in a glass.

 He was a good-looking man in a country club kind of way.
-Tan and blond, his compact build that made people think he was a professional golfer or a swimmer.
+Tan and blond and lean.

 “Hey, babe.”
-Steven grazed a peck on her cheek.
-She could smell the scotch and tried to remember exactly when it was that he had started ending his day with a glass.
+He grazed a peck on her cheek.
+She could smell the scotch and tried to remember exactly when it was that he had started ending every day with a glass.

 Lots of changes.

 “How was your day?”
 She watched him in the mirror as he shucked off his button-down and pants.
 He tossed them on the floor next to the hamper and headed, naked, to the shower.